-- Search Highland glens for golden eagles, red deer and mountain hares.
+- Explore Highland glens for golden eagles, red deer and mountain hares

-- Visit the Caledonian Pine Forest home to red squirrel, pine marten and wildcat.
+- Visit the Caledonian Pine Forest, home to red squirrels and pine martens

 What is rewilding?
 What does it look like and why does it matter?

-Although the UK lags behind the rest of Europe when it comes to rewilding, there are many exciting initiatives underway in the Scottish Highlands that will see large areas of forest, peatland and wetland restored to a more natural state.
+Although the UK falls behind the rest of Europe when it comes to rewilding, there are many exciting initiatives underway in the Scottish Highlands that will see large areas of forest, peatland and wetland given back to nature.
 These are the places where sea eagles soar, pine martens forage and beavers shape forest and loch.
-These are the places where one day, lynx might stalk their prey.
+These are the places where one day, lynx might stalk their prey again.

-Our unique retreats visit inspiring rewilding projects where we’ll hear first-hand from experts on the ground who will provide a fascinating insight into their work and explain why rewilding is important for both wildlife and people.
-Along the way, we’ll visit amazing primeval forests, dramatic glens and sparkling highland lochs searching for spectacular wildlife such as ospreys, eagles, red squirrels, pine martens, beavers and otters.
+Our retreats visit inspiring rewilding projects where we’ll hear first-hand from the experts on the ground.
+They will provide a fascinating insight into their work and explain why rewilding is beneficial to both wildlife and people.
+Along the way, we’ll visit amazing primeval forests, dramatic glens and sparkling highland lochs in search of the spectacular wildlife that lives there, such as ospreys, eagles, red squirrels, pine martens, beavers and otters.

 Dates: 8-14 Jun 2019